Rotifer/PostgreSQL_Applications/PostgreSQLBackedRShinyApplicationNotes.md

 2. Upload the data into a PostgreSQL database that I have named *Cancer_Cell_Line_Encyclopedia*.
 3. Decompose the uploaded data into tables.
 4. Write Pl/pgSQL functions to return the data as tables.
-5. Write R code to connect to the database, call the PL/pgSQL functions amd return the data as data frames.
+5. Write R code to call PL/pgSQL functions to return data frames.
 5. Write the R code for the Shiny user interface.
 6. Write some tests.